Thesis research at the University of Minnesota (1974-1975) on Games, Goals, and Bounded Rationality.

 -

-Modeling flexibility and logical rigor have been the two key goals motivating my development of completely Agent-Based Modeling (c-ABM)
+Modeling flexibility and logical rigor have been the two key goals motivating my development of completely Agent-Based Modeling (c-ABM) and Agent-based Computational Economics (ACE) for science-with-practice research. c-ABM

-c-ABM modeling approach is a variant of agent-based modeling characterized by seven modeling principles.
+is a variant of agent-based modeling characterized by seven modeling principles.
 Any model adhering to these seven modeling principles is a computational laboratory permitting explorations of computational systems in a manner analogous to biological experimentation with cultures in Petri dishes.
 The ACE modeling approach is a specialization of c-ABM to economic systems.

 -